Archie M. Gubbrud: Career

+Governorship and Senate campaign

 In 1960, Gubbrud ran for Governor of South Dakota, beating the incumbent, Ralph Herseth, by 4,435 votes.
 In 1962, Gubbrud was elected for a second term when he beat Ralph Herseth by 31,244 votes.
 During his tenure he doubled aid to education.
 The Custer State Hospital and state budget office were also started with his recommendation.
 In 1965, Gubbrud left office and returned to the Gubbrud family farm seven and a half miles northeast of Alcester, South Dakota.
 In 1968, Gubbrud reluctantly ran for the office of United States Senator after being urged to do so by the Republicans but was beat by the incumbent, Senator George McGovern.

 In 1969, President Richard Nixon appointed Gubbrud as state director of the Farmers Home Administration; he held that position until 1977.

 Death

 Gubbrud returned to the Gubbrud farm and remained there until the time of his death from lung cancer; he died at McKennan Hospital in Sioux Falls, South Dakota, aged 76.
 He was interred in Lands Lutheran Church cemetery.